trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

+v 1.4.5:
+  - Better text formatting in tooltip when using ElvUI.
-v 1.4.4:
+  - Still working on the intermittent error on login. v 1.4.4:
   - Really fixed intermittent Lua error when logging in? v 1.4.3: